-- EUC (extreme and uncontrollable circumstances): A circumstance that is beyond the control of one or more RO participants, that adversely impacts the RO participant's ability to deliver care in accordance with the RO Model's requirements, and that affects an entire region or locale.
-If CMS declares an EUC, CMS may do the following: 1) amend the model performance period, 2) eliminate or delay certain reporting requirements for RO participants, and/or 3) amend the RO Model's pricing methodology. - Legacy TIN: A taxpayer identification number (TIN) for an RO participant that is a professional group plan, a freestanding radiation therapy center, or its predecessor(s) previously used to bill Medicare for included radiotherapy (RT) services but that is no longer used to bill Medicare for included RT services. - Legacy CCN: A CMS certification number (CCN) for an RO participant that is a hospital outpatient department or its predecessor(s) previously used to bill Medicare for included RT services but that is no longer used to bill Medicare for included RT services. - Track one: A track for professional participants and dual participants that meet all RO Model requirements set forth at §512.220, including use of CEHRT
+- EUC (extreme and uncontrollable circumstances): A circumstance that is beyond the control of one or more RO participant, that adversely impacts the RO participant's ability to deliver care in accordance with the RO Model's requirements, and that affects an entire region or locale.
+If CMS declares an EUC, CMS may do the following: 1) amend the model performance period, 2) eliminate or delay certain reporting requirements for RO participants, and/or 3) amend the RO Model's pricing methodology. - Legacy TIN: A taxpayer identification number (TIN) for an RO participant that is a professional group plan, a freestanding radiation therapy center, or its predecessor(s) previously used to bill Medicare for included radiotherapy (RT) services but no longer uses it to bill Medicare for included RT services.

-- (certified electronic health record technology).
-RO Model participants in track one will be considered to be participating in an advanced alternative payment model (APM) and the Merit-Based Incentive Payment System (MIPS) APM under the RO Model (updated for 2022). - Track two: A track for professional participants and dual participants that meet all RO Model requirements set forth at §512.220, except for use of CEHRT (updated for 2022). - Track three: A track for all technical participants and those professional participants and dual participants that do not meet one or more of the RO Model requirements set forth at §512.220(a).
-For example, a professional participant or dual participant that does not adhere to nationally recognized, evidence-based clinical treatment guidelines when appropriate would be in track three (new for 2022). - Baseline period: The three-CY period that begins on Jan.
-1 that is no fewer than 5 years but no more than 6 years prior to the start of the model performance period during which episodes must initiate in order to be used to calculate national base rates, participant-specific professional and technical historical experience adjustments for the model performance period, and participant-specific professional and technical case mix adjustments for performance year (PY) 1. - Model performance period: The five PYs during which RO episodes must initiate and terminate.

-- Performance year: This term was modified to mean each 12-month period beginning on Jan.
-1 and ending on Dec.
-31 during the model performance period, unless the model performance period begins on a date other than Jan.
-1, in which case, the first performance year (PY1) would begin on the set date and end on Dec.
-31 of the same year.

-- Stop loss reconciliation amount: The

-amount owed to RO participants who

-have fewer than 60 episodes during the

-baseline period and who were previously

-furnishing the included RT services before

-the start of the model performance period

-in the core-based statistical areas (CBSAs)

-that were selected for participation for the

-loss incurred under the RO Model as

-described in §512.285(f) (updated for
+- Legacy CCN: A CMS certification number for an RO participant that is a hospital outpatient department, or its predecessor(s) previously used to it bill Medicare for included RT services but no longer uses the number to bill Medicare for included RT services. - Track one: A track for professional participants and dual participants that meet all RO Model requirements set forth at §512.220, including use of CEHRT (certified EHR technology).
+RO Model participants in Track One will be considered to be participating in an advanced alternative payment model (APM) and the Merit-Based Incentive Payment System (MIPS) APM under the RO Model (updated for 2022). - Track two: A track for professional participants and dual participants that meet all RO Model requirements set forth at §512.220, except for use of CEHRT (updated for 2022). - Track three: A track for all technical participants and those professional participants and dual participants that do not meet one or more of the RO Model requirements set forth at § 512.220(a).
+For example, a professional participant or dual participant that does not adhere to nationally recognized, evidence-based clinical treatment guidelines when appropriate would be in track three (new for 2022). - Baseline period: The three-CY period that begins on January 1, that is no fewer than 5 years but no more than 6 years prior to the start of the model performance period during which episodes must initiate in order to be used to calculate national base rates, participant-specific professional and technical historical experience adjustments for the model performance period, and participant-specific professional and technical case mix adjustments for PY1. - Model performance period: The five PYs (performance years) during which RO episodes must initiate and terminate. - Performance year (PY): This term was modified to mean each 12-month period beginning on January 1 and ending on December 31 during the model performance period, unless the model performance period begins on a date other than January 1, in which case, the first performance year (PY1) would begin on the set date and end on December 31 of the same year. - Stop loss reconciliation amount: The amount owed to RO participants who have fewer than 60 episodes during the baseline period and who were previously furnishing the included RT services before the start of the model performance period in the CBSAs (core-based statistical areas) that were selected for participation for the loss incurred under the RO Model as described in §512.285(f) (updated for 2022).

-2022).